RenanPalmeira/microservices-demo/README.md

 # spring-demo

-Example the microservice's between Java and Python
+Example the server/client with Java and ClojureScript

-# Dependencies

-* Java
-    * Spring Cloud / Spring Boot
-    * graphql-spring-boot-starter
-    * Feign
-    * Hystrix

-* Python 3
-    * Tornado
-    * Orator
-    * halogen

-# Demo